Tyndall National Institute calls for Irish centre for quantum tech

-Tyndall National Institute researchers believe that strengthening Irish quantum research would create a win-win scenario for Ireland in a post-Brexit world.
+Researchers from Tyndall National Institute say that strengthening Irish quantum research would create a win-win scenario for Ireland in a post-Brexit world.

-On Sunday (22 September), researchers at the Tyndall National Institute said Ireland could still play a major part in the burgeoning quantum technologies market, which is estimated to be worth $15 trillion by 2030.
+Researchers at the Tyndall National Institute have said Ireland could still play a major part in the burgeoning quantum technologies market, which is estimated to be worth $15trn by 2030.

 In a statement, the researchers said that an Irish quantum centre could create a win-win scenario is a post-Brexit environment.